 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
 This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-DSLs can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by <a href="mailto:em - When the DSL is absent, please contact school's Deputy DSL(s) Alison Baskerville abaskerville@yewtree.herts.sch.uk - 01442 424920.
-Please see Safeguarding and Child protection Policy displayed around school and on website. - If the school's DSL and deputies are not available or cannot be reached and you need to report a concern about a young person please call children's services on 0300 123 4043.
-If you or someone you know is in immediate danger, call 999 and ask to speak to the Police, or if you are aware of a crime that is not an emergency call 101 and speak to your local Police Force.
-If you are a professional working with a child and have a concern you can make an online referral, this can be found Secure Login step 1 (hertfordshire.gov.uk). - During School holiday periods, the Safeguarding team will check in periodically to ensure that any safeguarding requests or queries are responded to as soon as possible i.e s.17/47/MARAC/Court requests.
+During holidays, a DSL will be on duty and all staff are notified of this. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary.
+An email to all staff notifying staff how to contact them is circulated. - When the DSL is absent, please contact school's Deputy DSL(s)